 Regardless of how good the deal is, an Auto Program quote gives Costco members a valuable ballpark price point.
 Shoppers considering a Costco membership solely for access to the Auto Program should think twice, however, especially if haggling without backup seems manageable.
-Experts and consumers say direct negotiation can still yield a better deal, and save an annual membership fee of at least $55.
+Experts and consumers say direct negotiation can still yield a better deal, and save an annual membership fee of at least $60.

 Costco does not make money off the sales; dealers pay a monthly fee to participate.
 Costco car representatives have no loyalty to a particular manufacturer or dealer, so they can be trusted as advisers, according to Philip Reed, senior consumer advice editor at Edmunds.com.

 The program is transparent: Members can see a vehicle's approximate invoice price (what the dealer allegedly paid the manufacturer) and MSRP (the sticker price the manufacturer suggests).

-There are about 3,000 participating dealers in the United States and Puerto Rico.
+There are more than 3,000 participating dealers in the United States and Puerto Rico.
 Costco trains and certifies dealership employees, some of whom may act as representatives for other car-buying programs or serve on a dealer's Internet sales team.
 These Authorized Dealer Contacts are tested occasionally by Costco mystery shoppers to be sure they're following through on pricing and the pledge to provide a good, no-stress buying experience.
 Dealerships that fall short can be kicked out of the program.
 Costco also has a team that compares the Auto Program's prices with dealers' prices to make sure they remain competitive.
 In addition to new and factory-certified used cars and trucks, the program extends to RVs, motorcycles, and small vehicles such as ATVs, golf carts, and snowmobiles.

 Here are three things shoppers should keep in mind about the Costco Auto Program:

-Costco's prices are good, but likely not the best.Although Costco's rates are fairly competitive, Car and Driver reports that rock-bottom prices are still reserved for those who research, shop around, and negotiate.
-Reed agrees.
-The Edmunds.com editor says he wouldn't recommend joining Costco just for access to the Auto Program, but he has used the service and observed that drivers can get an especially fair price for vehicles in plentiful supply.
+Although Costco's rates are fairly competitive, rock-bottom prices are still reserved for those who research, shop around, and negotiate.
+Reed, Edmunds.com editor, says he wouldn't recommend joining Costco just for access to the Auto Program, but he has used the service and observed that drivers can get an especially fair price for vehicles in plentiful supply.

 Comments posted online indicate that Costco's program appeals to car buyers who want a competitive price but don't want to take the time to shop around or deal with the pressure of negotiating the best price.
 Others have used Costco's quoted price as a starting point for negotiations and requested several other quotes directly from local dealers.
-One buyer who shopped the quotes back and forth between dealers was able to beat Costco's price by more than $1,000.